azerinnan/EDA_supplychain/README.md

 ```
 ---
 ### 2. Initial Data Overview

-Inspect the dataset to understand its structure, data type, and identify any missing value:
+Inspect the dataset to understand its structure, data type, and identify any missing values:

 ```python
 # Check the number of rows and columns